jedisct1/rsign2/README.md

 Main differences with rsign:

 - rsign2 is written in pure Rust.
-- rsign2 has less dependencies.
+- rsign2 has way less dependencies.
 - rsign2 includes bug fixes and improvements.
 - rsign2 tries to be usable as a library, not just as a command-line tool.
+- rsign2 supports WebAssembly.

 ## API documentation